How to Launch a Startup When You Have Zero Technical Knowledge?

 If you’re up to it, by all means.
 If not in a position, there are ways to work around it.

 The most interesting paradox of the digital age is that technological skills are no longer considered a specialty.
 Online coding courses, night schools for engineers and niche literature are available for anyone with interest and time.
-Obtaining basic technological knowledge will help you a great deal during the upcoming journey, and no one can tell you otherwise.
+Obtaining basic technological and startup knowledge will help you a great deal during the upcoming journey, and no one can tell you otherwise.

 This, however, doesn’t mean that you need a degree – as a founder, you can delegate everything technological to a team of engineers and developers, but knowing the basics will undoubtedly enable you to collaborate with them, understand the process, and make swifter and more founded decisions.